mkawa125/mkawa125/README.md

   I'm a professional software developer making the world a better place to both developers and end users by creating great and simple to use <b>APIs</b> and <b>UIs</b>.
 </p>

 I currently work at [Simusolar](https://www.simusolar.com).
-If you would like to discuss anything about my work or personal projects, you can follow me on [Twitter](https://twitter.com/mkawa125) or you can shot an email at dahabusaidi@gmail.com
+If you would like to discuss anything about my work or personal projects, you can follow me on [Twitter](https://twitter.com/mkawa125) or you can shoot an email at dahabusaidi@gmail.com

 <hr>